 - Advanced Configurations are used to customize the model by changing the weights and scores associated with various parameters.
 This opens a JSON editor where you can enter the valid code.
 You can click the restore to default configurations to get the default threshold settings in a JSON structure, you can change the settings provided you are aware of the consequences.

 The Natural Language Analysis will result in the following scenarios:

-- NLP Analysis with Multiple engines returning probable match and resolver returning back multiple results
+- NLP Analysis with multiple engines returning probable match and resolver returning multiple results.

 Each of the above cases is discussed in this section.